Boundary Calculus, Rigidity Islands, and Deformation Theory in Algebraic Phase Structures: Abstract

 \section{Abstract}

-We develop a general boundary calculus for algebraic phases and use it to formulate an intrinsic and purely structural deformation theory.
-Structural boundaries are shown to be inevitable, finitely detectable, and canonically stratified by failure type and depth.
-For each boundary we construct a canonical boundary exact sequence and identify a unique maximal rigid subphase, called a \emph{rigidity island}, that persists beyond global boundary failure.
+We develop a general boundary calculus for algebraic phases and use it to formulate an intrinsic structural framework for deformation and obstruction phenomena.
+Structural boundaries are shown to be finitely detectable and canonically stratified by failure type and depth.
+For each boundary we construct a canonical boundary exact sequence and identify a maximal rigid subphase, called a rigidity island, that persists beyond global boundary failure.